GCMO/python-resources-2019/README.md

 * [_Tkinter Tutorial_](https://likegeeks.com/python-gui-examples-tkinter-tutorial/) Learn how to develop graphical
 user interfaces by writing some Python GUI examples using Tkinter package.

+### Real-Time Collaboration Tools
+* [_DeepNote_]https://deepnote.com - Share your Python files with collegues and collaborate in real time to improve it.
+* [_GoogleCollab_]https://colab.research.google.com - Google's high power, real-time solution for programmers that want to collaborate and share their projects.

 ### HTML

 * [_CodePen_](https://codepen.io/pen/) An online code editor, learning environment, and community for front-end web